Where do I find information on Intellectual Property: patents, trademarks and copyrights?

 The World Intellectual Property Organization (WIPO) allows one to search patents and trademarks both in the U.S. and internationally.
 Visit: www.wipo.org

 For more information on trademarking on a state level refer to "Trademarks and Service Marks" Connecticut General Statutes Chapter 621a, PP408,409 Sec.
 35-11a.
-The Connecticut Secretary of the State accepts trademarks applications.
-Contact the agency: (860) 509-6003 or firstname.lastname@example.org Visit: www.sots.ct.gov
+The Connecticut Secretary of the State accepts trademark and service mark applications.
+Contact the agency: (860) 509-6003 or firstname.lastname@example.org Visit: https://portal.ct.gov/SOTS

 Copyright information can be obtained through the U.S. Copyright Office.